 Deductions allowed in STCG calculations

-Several expenses can be deducted while calculatingshort-term capital gainstax.
-These deductions help reduce the taxable gain, and they include:
+Several expenses can be deducted while calculating short-term capital gains tax, helping reduce the overall taxable gain.
+These include:

-Brokerage fees: Fees paid to brokers or agents during the sale process.
+Brokerage fees: Charges paid to brokers or agents for facilitating the property sale.

-Brokerage fees: Brokerage charges are generally a percentage of the sale amount.
+Brokerage fees: Brokerage charges paid to agents or intermediaries, usually calculated as a percentage of the sale amount.

-Stamp duty: Applicable stamp duty at the time of purchase or sale.
+Stamp duty: Stamp duty paid at the time of purchase or sale, as applicable under law.

 Impact of holding period on taxation